 When you sin you are physically walking away from God, and the further you get from him, the closer you get to sin.
 The closer you get to sin and the more tumultuous your life will become; It’s like driving towards a hurricane.

-However if a child were to break the rules of his father and turn his back from him, the father would always welcome him back home with open arms when the child decides he wishes to come back.
+However if a child were to break the rules of his father and turn his back from him, in a loving family, the father would always welcome him back home with open arms when the child decides he wishes to come back.
 It is extremely difficult to break the parent/child bond between humans, and it is absolutely IMPOSSIBLE to break our fatherly bond with God.

 God’s love overcomes all, and therefore there is nothing that we could ever do to break apart from him.
 And even if any of us believers were to die before repenting of sin, God would never reject us.
 His love is far purer and stronger than anything we could possibly imagine, and it is by his grace alone that we are given salvation [Ephesians 2:8].